Chehalis Downtown Historic District: Artworks

 The district is home to several murals, many sponsored by the city and community organizations, some of which partner with the Washington State Main Street Program.
 The largest in the downtown district is a painting of a steam train, titled #15 at Sunset, on the Elks Building.
 In an alley on the north side of Market Street are a variety of wall paintings focusing on the eclectic, such as aliens and Bigfoot.

-A large welcome mural, focusing on the founder of the city, Elizabeth Barrett Tynan Saunders, as well as the history of airplanes, is located at the north end of downtown.
-It has a small nod to the city's connection to the Kenneth Arnold sightings in 1947.
+Murals located in the main stretch of Market Boulevard and adjoining streets include a large welcome mural that focuses on the founder of the city, Elizabeth Barrett Tynan Saunders.
+The art piece, located at the north end of downtown, also depicts a history of airplanes and contains a small nod to the city's connection to the Kenneth Arnold sightings in 1947.
 Three murals decorate the adjoining public bathroom facilities, each containing specifics about the city's railroads and community togetherness, including another UFO themed artwork, the Kenneth Arnold.
 A mural of a butterfly flying over flowers, known as Garden Delight, is situated at the main crossing of Market and Boistfort and was completed in 2020.
 The mural, Lifting Up Chehalis, meant to inspire visitors to photograph themselves for social media, is installed on Boistfort Avenue, the location of the city's farmers market.

+Murals located off Market Street include the work, Discover Lewis County, which was unveiled in October 2025.
+The artwork, created by "regional artist" Paul Lanquist, is situated on the historic Star Tavern on Chehalis Avenue.

 Additional artworks include paintings done by local artists on utility boxes, trash can lids, and benches.
 The effort was based on a Chehalis Community Renaissance Team plan approved by the city council in 2009 that also included long term revitalization projects for downtown Chehalis such as building façade renovations.